CircuitPhantom/Daemon-Assistant/README.md

 **IMPORTANT:** Currently there is **no safety check** for executing commands so be careful when using ``execute_command``!

-**Known Issue:** Model might start explaining the HTML code after fetching an URL, this is not a bug.
-It happens when the HTML is too long and model's context window gets full.

 ## Commands
 Commands are called from **commands.py**.
 Type ``/{command}`` to call a command.